-Walnut Playground Park is located in the Archer Heigths community.
+Irma C. Ruiz park, formerly named Walnut Playground Park, is located in the Archer Heights community.
 The park offers a small playground that was renovated in Fall 2015 as part of Mayor Emanuel’s Chicago Plays!
 Program.

 While there is no structured programming taking place at this location, we invite you to visit nearby Curie Park for sports, recreation and indoor swimming.